-These results seemed to be valid even when taken into account other factors that affect longevity, such as smoking, chronic diseases and high blood pressure.
-These new findings reinforce those of previous studies, according to which positive thinking “heals” the organism.
+These results seemed to be valid even when taken into account other factors that affect lifespan, such as smoking, chronic diseases, and high blood pressure.
+These new findings reinforce those of previous studies, according to which positive thinking has the power to “heal” the organism.

-The study of specialists from Zurich began in the decade of 1970 and included more than 8,000 volunteers.
+The study at the University of Zurich began in the decade of 1970 and included more than 8,000 volunteers.
 The participants were asked to rate their own level of health and then were submitted to various medical checks.

 Three decades later the testing was repeated and the researchers saw that the volunteers who had given positive responses about their health were more likely to live longer than those who had given negative answers.

-The study showed that men who described their health as “very bad” were 3.3 times more likely to have died over three decades compared with those who describe their health as “very good”.
+The study showed that men who described their health as “very bad” were 3.3 times more likely to have died over three decades compared with those who described their health as “very good”.

 In women, the probability of death was 1.9 times bigger in those who reported that they didn’t feel well compared with those who reported that they felt wonderful.

-This study is the first long-term research showing connection between the estimation made by the person on his health and the incurred mortality risk.
+This study is the first long-term research to show the connection between the subjective assessment made by the person on their own health, the lifespan, and the incurred mortality risk.